bfopengradient/fomc/README.md

 ### Files for animated GFC plot.
-Output is an mp4 file to be used in Linkedin post
+Output is an mp4 file.
+Data is sourced from St Louis Federal Reserve FRED.
+Various .csv data files attached in main branch and also the .py file contains the code to produce the animated plot.
+I used ChatGPT for much of the code .